Epoxy-ai/senior-engineer-evaluation/README.md

 ## Getting Started

-You will need to set up the project and start the unit test suite running.
+You will need to set up the project and start the unit test suite.
 The unit tests will invoke the `src/microservice.ts#handler` function as if it were a real microservice running in the cloud.
 The unit tests also establish mocks for the AWS SQS API, and the `axios` library.
 Complete these steps to get up and running:

 1. Clone this repo.
 2. Checkout a new branch called `{your_name}-solution`